gravity-ui/uikit/src/hooks/usePortalContainer/README.md

 import {usePortalContainer} from '@gravity-ui/uikit';
 ```

-The `usePortalContainer` hook helps to create portal container
+The `usePortalContainer` hook returns portal container element in the current scope

-## Return
+## Result

 | Name      | Description                  |         Type         |
 | :-------- | :--------------------------- | :------------------: |